 How to take part

 Goddess Lakshmi loves cleanliness, so dedicate the day to cleaning and putting things in order.
-Read more about Maharaja Agrasen – this is the life of a worthy person, and Indian culture is full of secrets and mysteries that are interesting to learn.
-Do something good on this day, or join the ‘one brick, one rupee’ social program.
+Read more about Maharaja Agrasen — his life is that of a worthy person, and Indian culture is full of secrets and mysteries that are fascinating to learn.
+Do something good on this day or join the ‘one brick, one rupee’ social program.

 Maharaja Agrasen Jayanti is observed on the fourth day of the Hindu calendar’s Ashwin month each year.